- Associate Professor of Design at the University of Plymouth and Award Leader for the Designer Maker pathway in BA (Hons) 3D Design.

-I do a lot of ‘things’, however I have the academic titles of Associate Professor in Design, Award Leader for Designer Maker & Associate Head of School – Enterprise... in real terms, what I actually ‘do’ includes the leading of and teaching on a course that focuses on the designing, making and production of objects and artefacts.
-Plus, I lead the Enterprise & Creative Industries agenda within the school of Art, Design & Architecture.
+I do a lot of ‘things’, however I have the academic titles of Associate Professor in Design, Award Leader for Designer Maker and Associate Head of School – Enterprise... in real terms, what I actually ‘do’ includes the leading of and teaching on a course that focuses on the designing, making and production of objects and artefacts.
+Plus, I lead the Enterprise and Creative Industries agenda within the School of Art, Design and Architecture.

 Learning by doing

 My motivation is centered around celebrating the importance of the haptic ‘learning by doing’ mode of creative growth, supporting and guiding ‘Doers’ to achieve full recognition for their amazing achievements.

 As a creative practitioner I was originally interested in the astonishingly flexible and temperamental material of clay and the different ways I could translate the ideas in my head or sketchbook into objects.

 "As I developed my making career it became apparent that I was more interested in sharing my knowledge, skills and passion for creating rather than making to sell or pay the bills."

 "When it comes to university work my proudest accomplishments are, and have always been, being a part of the teaching, guiding and development of creative people achieving their goals."

 Whilst I do have hurdles to climb I am also fully aware that I have privileges and can’t be complacent.
 For me #PressForProgress is about questioning when required and working to support, guide and speak up for those who feel they can’t.